SirkadirovLimited/SimplePM_WebClient/README.md

 *****

-Official repository of SimplePM WebApp, web application of software product "Automated verification system for programming tasks "SimplePM".
+Official repository of SimplePM WebApp, web application of software complex "Automated verification system for programming tasks "SimplePM".

 Detailed information about the project you can get at project's official website: https://spm.sirkadirov.com/